jae0/bio.snowcrab/inst/markdown/snowcrab_presentation_assessment.md

 ## Bitter crab disease

-- Low level background infection rate of < 0.1% of the at-sea observed crab (-@tbl-bcd)
+- Low level background infection rate of < 0.1% of the at-sea observed crab
-- Spatial distribution is widespread and usually in shallower locations (-@fig-bcd-map)
+- Spatial distribution is widespread and usually in shallower locations

 ```{r}